 Life is getting more expensive.
 You can expect to buy less with a hundred euros in a few years' time than you do now.
 This means that the purchasing power of pensions reduces if they are not adjusted.
 PDN aims to maintain the purchasing power of your pension as much as possible.
 Indexation is the increase of your pension to reflect inflation.
 This will allow your pension to retain its value into the future.

-PDN's pension scheme aims to increase the accrued pension by the same percentage as inflation.
-Indexation is however granted conditionally.
+PDN's pension scheme aims to increase the accrued pension by the same percentage as the prices.
 The question of whether indexation is possible depends in part on the fund's financial situation and statutory regulations.